 - In Strike Up the Band, Sloane, "the villain of the play," has no song of his own.

-- In Tenderloin, though many lively musical numbers are put on by the "evil" Red Light District, the real villain, Lt.
+- In Tenderloin, though many lively musical numbers are put on by the "evil" Red Light District, the real antagonist, Lt.
 Schmidt, has a purely speaking part (not counting the trial scene, which is actually a satirical sketch where he's played by another character).

 - My Little Pony: Friendship Is Magic has quite a few musical numbers, and while the majority of the songs are sung by Pinkie Pie, everyone else has gotten in on the action at least once — if not a solo number, then during a Crowd Song.
 However, neither Discord nor Trixie nor Nightmare Moon, three pretty hammy villains, has any song.
 King Sombra doesn't have one either (makes sense, since he barely says anything at all anyway).
 The Flim Flam Brothers do have songs in seasons 2 and 4 (although they're more antagonistic than evil), and Queen Chrysalis has her songnote during the finale.
 And it is just awesome.